+There are also strange and useful plants.
 A luminous, aquatic fungus is harvested which glows when exposed to oxygen.
 The spores are the size of large marbles.
 If covered when not in use, they glow for a surprisingly long period of time.
-They are simply called “glows” and are kept in sand-filled “glowbaskets” with a tight lid.
+They are simply called “glows” and are kept in sand-filled “glowbaskets”.

-A hearty plant with pungent-smelling bark is harvested to make a drink like coffee, sweeter with a spicy aftertaste.
-The bark is ground up and brewed to make a drink called “klah”.
+A hearty plant with pungent-smelling bark is harvested to make a coffee-like drink, called “klah”.
+Klah is sweeter with a spicy aftertaste and a mild amount of caffeine.

 Parasites are more common on Pern.
 Stinging pests come in all shapes and sizes.
 Some crawl, fly, leap, or even fall on unsuspecting victims from trees.

-The name Thread comes from its appearance – strands ¼” thick, 100’ long, and silvery in color.
-It tends to fall in wriggling, tangled clumps.
-It is extremely alkaline and burns on contact.
-A Thread burn is called a “scoring”.
-Scoring is initially treated with diluted vinegar.
+The name “Thread” came from its appearance – strands ¼” thick, 100’ long, and silvery in color.
+It tended to fall in massive, wriggling, tangled clumps.
+It was extremely alkaline and burned on contact.
+A Thread burn was called a “scoring”.

-Thread drowns in water, freezes in the cold, and starves if it cannot find something to eat within a short span of time.
-The most effective method of destroying Thread is by burning it.
-Thread cannot penetrate rock or metal, but its alkaline skin can corrode metal.
+Thread drowned in water, froze in the cold, and starved if it couldn’t find something to eat within a short span of time.
+Thread couldn’t penetrate rock or metal, but it could corrode metal.
+The most effective method of destroying Thread was by burning it.